What’s In My Bag?

 Tokina 10-17mm /3.5-4.5 Fisheye Zoom

-I know it isn’t made by Nikon, and I know it isn’t a /2.8 lens, but this is a very good optic which perfectly suits what I want in a fisheye lens for underwater photography.
+No, it isn’t made by Canon, but Tokina started a revolution with this first fisheye zoom.
+This is a very good optic at a great price, which perfectly suits what I want in a fisheye lens for underwater photography.

 This close focusing fisheye lens works extremely well behind nearly every dome port, even allowing specialty ports like the Zen Underwater DP-100 Fisheye Macro port to be used.